 Version Date Summary of changes/updates Revised by: 1.0 5 th March 2019 Draft Policy and key documents presented to Council.
-The following changes / updates were made: 4.2(a) and 4.2(b) : inclusion of 'disqualification by association' question on application forms for relevant roles (p5 and 6) 4.4 : inclusion of the requirement to report serious incidents or issues to the Charity Commission (p7) 4.5 : reference to the Committee's Terms of Reference (p7) 5 : Procedures for taking, storing and using photographic and film content have been updated (p7 and hyperlinked) 8 : inclusion of in-year review/amendment by the Committee to the Policy and associated documents (p8) Alison Fowler 2.0 June 2019 Additions and amendments agreed by the April 2019 Safeguarding and Child Protection Committee: Inclusion of a signature panel for CEO and Trustee Amendments and additions to 4.2 Recruitment, training and support Update to Annex A-1 to include details of changes to DSLs Alison Fowler 3.0 July 2019 Additions and amendments agreed by the July 2019 Safeguarding and Child Protection Committee: Inclusion of Guidelines on how to stay safe when travelling with others in vehicles Inclusion of Guidelines for recruiting overseas workers or past residents Contact details and link to further information for contacting LADO for concerns, accusations of people in positions of trust and contact details Contact details for Disclosure and Barring Service Alison Fowler
+The following changes / updates were made: 4.2(a) and 4.2(b) : inclusion of 'disqualification by association' question on application forms for relevant roles (p5 and 6) Alison Fowler 4.4 : inclusion of the requirement to report serious incidents or issues to the Charity Commission (p7) 4.5 : reference to the Committee's Terms of Reference (p7) 5 : Procedures for taking, storing and using photographic and film content have been updated (p7 and hyperlinked) 8 : inclusion of in-year review/amendment by the Committee to the Policy and associated documents (p8) 2.0 June 2019 Additions and amendments agreed by the April 2019 Safeguarding and Child Protection Committee: Alison Fowler Inclusion of a signature panel for CEO and Trustee Amendments and additions to 4.2 Recruitment, training and support Update to Annex A-1 to include details of changes to DSLs 3.0 July 2019 Additions and amendments agreed by the July 2019 Safeguarding and Child Protection Committee: Alison Fowler Inclusion of Guidelines on how to stay safe when travelling with others in vehicles Inclusion of Guidelines for recruiting overseas workers or past residents Contact details and link to further information for contacting LADO for concerns, accusations of people in positions of trust and contact details Contact details for Disclosure and Barring Service 4.0 November 2020 Additions and amendments agreed by the Committee - November 2020; Natasha Thorneloe/ Updates in changes of all DSL's Definitions - Youth Engagement and adult at risk Annex C Hampshire County Council - Adult Services contact details Section 4.5 Governance and the frequency of meetings is updated as per terms of reference.
+Section 5.
+Related forms, procedures and guidance added.
+Virtual Event Guide and hyperlink required Annex A-1: Procedure for reporting concerns or a disclosure (children and adult at risks) Update of Tertiary DSL details Hannah Terrey/ Becky Fisher